 Even when police are conducting a sting operation, they must have probable cause to make an arrest and respect a person’s right to be free from an unreasonable search.
-A diligent Greenville solicitation attorney often could find evidence that police did not uphold your rights.
+A diligent solicitation attorney in Greenville often could find evidence that police did not uphold your rights.
 When an arrest is illegal, any charges stemming from it must be dismissed.

 Evidence in solicitation cases could be primarily circumstantial or weak in some other respect.
 In such cases, prosecutors might decide not to go forward with charges or be willing to charge a lesser offense that does not carry the stigma of a prostitution charge.

 Solicitation of a Minor Is a Serious Offense in Greenville

 SC Code of Laws 16-13-342 makes it is illegal for a person over age 18 to contact or communicate with someone who is under 18, or who they believe is under 18, for the purpose of or with the intent to persuade or induce them to engage or participate in sexual activity of any kind.
 Regardless of whether any sexual activity transpires, the attempt to induce the activity alone is a crime.